asuzukosi/audiobook-generator/README.md

-## Audiobook generator that uses the Microsoft T5 Speech Transformer model from Huggingface to generate audiobooks from PDFs
+## Audiobook generator that uses the Microsoft T5 Speech Transformer model from Huggingface to generate audiobooks from PDFs (NOTE: still under active development and experimentation, breaking changes were made recently, would not work now)

 ![alt text](./images/reading.jpeg)